Ruled Laguerre minimal surfaces: Introduction

 In 1842 Catalan proved that the only ruled Euclidean minimal surfaces are the plane and the helicoid.
 A surface is \emph{ruled}, if each point of the surface belongs to a line segment contained in the surface.
 One of the main purposes of this paper is to describe all ruled Laguerre minimal surfaces.

 The property of a surface to be ruled is not invariant under Laguerre transformations.
 A line in a surface may be taken to a cone or cylinder of revolution touching the image of the surface along a curve.
 Hence, we will also derive all Laguerre minimal surfaces which are \emph{enveloped by a family of cones}; see Figure~\ref{figure-hyperbolic-general}.
-In the following, when speaking of a cone, we will always assume this to be a cone of revolution, including the special cases of a rotational cylinder and a line.
+In the following, when speaking of a \emph{cone}, we will always assume this to be a cone of revolution, including the special cases of a rotational cylinder and a line. \mscomm{We say that a surface is \mscomm{\emph{enveloped by a $1$-parametric family $\mathcal{F}$ of cones},} if through each point of the surface there passes a cone from $\mathcal{F}$ which is tangent to the surface along a continuous curve (containing the point).}

 Our approach is based on a recent result \cite{PGM:2009} which shows that Laguerre minimal surfaces appear as graphs of biharmonic functions in the isotropic model of Laguerre geometry.
 This result has various corollaries on Laguerre minimal surfaces, geometric optics and linear elasticity.